tensorpack/tensorpack/docs/tutorial/parallel-dataflow.md

 The main difference between this pattern and the first, is that:
 1. `d1` is not executed in parallel.
 Only `f` runs in parallel.
   Therefore you don't have to worry about randomness or data distribution shift.
-  Also you need to make `d1` very efficient (e.g., just produce small metadata).
+  But you need to make `d1` very efficient (e.g. let it produce small metadata).
 2. More communication is required, because it needs to send data to workers.

 See its [API documentation](../modules/dataflow.html#tensorpack.dataflow.MultiProcessMapData)